Tigers in India: Big-Game Hunting

 I enjoyed splendid opportunities of observing the habits of these animals and ascertaining how they may best be killed.

 Chambers's Journal of 1875 mentions Englishmen killing about 1200 tigers annually in the Bengal Province alone, which translates to more than 3 tigers a day.

 British physician Sir Joseph Fayrer notes that in 1876, Bombay Presidency spent 43,598.12 rupees in killing 1,693 "noxious" tigers that were considered as "evil to be removed" so that "wild beasts will recede, and men will no longer worship, or reverence with superstitious awe, the creature that destroys them."
 He mentions that Central Provinces rewarded 50 rupees for killing a "full grown" tiger.
 Official records from Board of Revenue of Madras Presidency in 1876 shows 236 tigers were killed by the British which was almost similar to the number of tigers killed in 1875.
-From 1872-73, 391 tigers and before that 1866-69 an average of 186 tigers were killed each year as Madras Board of Revenue considered it "the bounden duty of government to do something for the destruction of wild animals and protection of life and property from their ravages."
+From 1872 to 1873, 391 tigers and before that 1866-69 an average of 186 tigers were killed each year as Madras Board of Revenue considered it "the bounden duty of government to do something for the destruction of wild animals and protection of life and property from their ravages."
 It rewarded up to 100 rupees for killing a tiger.
 Madras government briefly appointed Captain Caulfield with assistance of Inspector Mackenzie in Coimbatore district with a task of hunting down tigers in the area.
 The collector was instructed to ensure smooth hunting expeditions.
 The deputy commissioner of Buldhana in erstwhile Hyderabad State remarked that the pace of hunting has made tiger extinct in his district.

 British officially killed 1,579 Tigers in the year 1878.
 In the year 1882, the British officials paid £4800 in rewards for killing 1,726 tigers.
 Col. Julius Barras who spent 28 years serving as British Army officer in colonial India, in his 1883 memoir admits aspiring to a "little amusement in the great jungles of India" and about the costs involved in big-game hunting, he wrote: